se-edu/learningresources/contents/data/mysql/MySQL.md

 ```

 <box type="tip">
-  The uppercase words in this query are clauses or statements, and are MySQL keywords.
+  The uppercase words in this query are clauses or statements, and are SQL keywords.
 </box>

 ### Breaking down the clauses